What is a Meteorologist?

 What is the workplace of a Meteorologist like?

-Weather is everywhere, and meteorologists can be found all over the world doing many different jobs.
-The five main places meteorologists work are for TV/Radio stations, consulting businesses, educational facilities, the military, and the National Oceanic and Atmospheric Administration NOAA).
+Meteorologists can be found all over the world working for TV/Radio stations, consulting businesses, educational facilities, the military, and the National Oceanic and Atmospheric Administration NOAA).

 Frequently Asked Questions